J-1 Visa Social Media Jobs

 Search Migrate Mate for J-1-friendly social media roles

 Filter by roles at host employers already familiar with exchange visitor programs.
-Migrate Mate surfaces social media positions at U.S. companies that have hosted J-1 exchange visitors, reducing the time spent educating prospective employers about the DS-2019 process.
+Migrate Mate surfaces social media positions at U.S. companies that have hosted J-1 visa exchange visitors, reducing the time spent educating prospective employers about the DS-2019 process.

 Confirm your host employer will sign the training plan